-Northern Health (NH) will be receiving influenza vaccines in weekly allotments beginning in mid September to the first week of November.
-NH expects to have most of the supply of influenza vaccine products to redistribute to physicians and other community vaccine providers in October.
+We will be receiving our Influenza vaccines in weekly allotments beginning in mid-September to the first week of November.
+We expect to have most of the supply of influenza vaccine products to redistribute to physicians and other community vaccine providers in October.

-Please note that due to the incremental arrival of vaccines, NH may not be able to fill all orders completely at the onset.
-NH will endeavor to ensure fair and equitable distribution to all community partners and fill your order in as few installments as possible.
+Please note that due to the incremental arrival of vaccines, we may not be able to fill all orders completely at the onset.
+We will endeavor to ensure fair and equitable distribution to all community partners and fill your order in as few installments as possible.